-Here is your Poetry News for the month of December, 2016
+Here is your Poetry News for Western Massachusetts for the month of September 2017.

 Poetry News is now published monthly.
 Please send events as you normally do to firstname.lastname@example.org.
 The site will be updated regularly.